 Always read the fine print.
 Some obstacles you may come across are:

 Refinancing can help reduce your mortgage payments and interest rate.
-With FHA loans, you have three options: conventional, streamline and cash-out refinance.
+With FHA loans, you have three options for refinancing: conventional, FHA streamline and cash-out refinance.

-Since the goal is always to save, make time to compare mortgage lenders.
+Since refinancing fees vary, take the time to compare mortgage lenders.